ronh991/glTF-Blender-IO-MSFS/README.md

   #16 FBW import issues - bad COMP and Emissive texture importing fixed

+  #17 Neutral Bone is added by KHronos however their spec allows duplicate bone names, ASOBO extensions do not - code to re name Neutral bones

 # Enhancements

   Blender 4.2 has had numerous changes and updates for the Beta - new extensions install for addons is required